hl7au/au-fhir-pd/pages/_includes/au-pd-healthcareservice-search.md

 *Support:* Mandatory to support search by HealthcareService name.

 *Implementation Notes:* [(how to search by string)]

 * Search based on HealthcareService name
-* Can _include details of managing organisation and endpoints adding `&_include=HealthcareService:organization&_include=HealthcareService:endpoint`
+* Can _include details of managing organisation, endpoints and location by adding
+`&_include=HealthcareService:organization&_include=HealthcareService:endpoint&_include=HealthcareService:location`

 -----------
 **Search: Healthcare Service Managing Organisation Name**